MicrosoftDocs/azure-stack-docs/azure-stack/user/migrate-azure-stack-to-aks-engine.md

 # Migrate workloads from AKS on Azure Stack Hub to AKS engine

-This article tells how to migrate existing workloads in the Azure Kubernetes Service (AKS) on Azure Stack Hub preview to AKS engine on Azure Stack Hub, and summarizes feature differences between the services.
+This article tells how to migrate existing workloads in the Azure Kubernetes Service (AKS) on Azure Stack Hub preview to AKS engine on Azure Stack Hub, and summarizes AKS feature differences.
 The AKS on Azure Stack Hub preview is being deprecated in favor of extending support for AKS engine.

 [AKS engine](https://github.com/Azure/aks-engine) provides a command-line tool to bootstrap Kubernetes clusters on Azure and Azure Stack Hub.
-By using the Azure Resource Manager, AKS engine helps you create and maintain clusters running on VMs, virtual networks, and other Azure infrastructure as a service (IaaS) resources in Azure Stack Hub.
+By using Azure Resource Manager, AKS engine helps you create and maintain clusters running on VMs, virtual networks, and other Azure infrastructure as a service (IaaS) resources in Azure Stack Hub.
 To learn more about AKS engine, see the [AKS engine overview](azure-stack-kubernetes-aks-engine-overview.md), and review the [AKS engine feature comparison](#compare-features-aks-engine-vs-aks-preview) in this article.

 ## Migrate workloads to AKS engine